-ASCO committees and volunteer groups oversee specific activities and projects for the Society.
+Committee and volunteer groups oversee specific activities and projects for ASCO.
 Members serve on a rotating basis as volunteers on committees for which they have relevant experience.

-The 2018 ASCO Volunteer Application process for committees will open October 2017.
-Applications will be reviewed and the selection of candidates will be carried out January – May 2018, with term start dates beginning June 2018.
+The 2022 application review and selection process for committee service will be carried out January – May 2021, with term start dates beginning June 2021.

 Annual Meeting Education Committee

-The Committee assesses the need for, plans, develops, and initiates the education programs of the Society, with special emphasis on the Annual Meeting.
-Its goals are to provide education designed to meet the needs of ASCO’s diverse membership, provide comprehensive leadership and oversight for the Society’s educational activities and ensure that these professional educational programs meet and exceed the quality criteria required of the Society as a continuing medical education provider.
+The Committee assesses the need for, plans, develops, and initiates the education programs of ASCO, with special emphasis on the Annual Meeting.
+Its goals are to provide education designed to meet the needs of ASCO’s diverse membership, provide comprehensive leadership and oversight for the ASCO educational activities and ensure that these professional educational programs meet and exceed the quality criteria required of a continuing medical education provider.

 Annual Meeting Scientific Program Committee